echou/zeppelin-clojure-interpreter/README.md

    comma-separatede list of values
 1. Save and exit the file
 1. Restart Zeppelin, e.g.: ``/opt/zeppelin/0.5.5/bin/zeppelin-daemon.sh restart``
-1. Load up the notebook in your browser
+1. Load up the Zeppelin in your browser and enjoy Clojure :-)
-1. From the "Interpreters" menu at the top, select "Clojure"
-1. Click the ``+Create`` button and customize your interpreters settings
-1. If you did not configure the Clojure interpreter to be your default, then you can use the ``%clj`` directive you declare the Clojure interpreter